Courses for Spring 2025

 MELC 5105-401 Literary Legacy of Ancient Egypt Jennifer Houser Wegner TR 10:15 AM-11:44 AM This course surveys the literature of Ancient Egypt from the Old Kingdom through the Graeco-Roman period, focusing upon theme, structure, and style, as well as historical and social context.
 A wide range of literary genres are treated, including epics; tales, such as the "world's oldest fairy tale;" poetry, including love poems, songs, and hymns; religious texts, including the "Cannibal Hymn"; magical spells; biographies; didactic literature; drama; royal and other monumental inscriptions; and letters, including personal letters, model letters, and letters to the dead.
 Issues such as literacy, oral tradition, and the question poetry vs. prose are also discussed.
 No prior knowledge of Egyptian is required.
 MELC0205401

-MELC 5214-401 Intermediate Biblical Hebrew II Joshua A. Jeffers MW 1:45 PM-3:14 PM This course is a continuation of the fall semester's Intermediate Biblical Hebrew I. No one will be admitted into the course who has not taken the fall semester.
+MELC 5214-401 Intermediate Biblical Hebrew II Joshua A. Jeffers MW 12:00 PM-1:29 PM This course is a continuation of the fall semester's Intermediate Biblical Hebrew I. No one will be admitted into the course who has not taken the fall semester.
 It will continue to focus on using the grammar and vocabulary learned at the introductory level to enable students to read biblical texts independently and take advanced Bible exegesis courses.
 We will concentrate this semester on various selections of Biblical poetry, including Exodus 15 and Job 28.
 We will also continue to translate English prose into Biblical Hebrew.
 JWST0470401, MELC0304401

 MELC 5410-401 Seminar in Modern Hebrew Literature Nili R Gold T 3:30 PM-6:29 PM This course introduces students to selections from the best literary works written in Hebrew over the last hundred years in a relaxed seminar environment.
 The goal of the course is to develop skills in critical reading of literature in general, and to examine how Hebrew authors grapple with crucial questions of human existence and national identity.
 Topics include: Hebrew classics and their modern "descendents," autobiography in poetry and fiction, the conflict between literary generations, and others.
 Because the content of this course changes from year to year, students may take it for credit more than once.
 This course is conducted in Hebrew and all readings are in Hebrew.
 Grading is based primarily on participation and students' literary understanding.
 COML4300401, JWST4300401, MELC4300401